Serban-Timofte-EBR/SAP_TechStack_Notes/TADM_1/10_System_Monitoring_and_Troubleshooting.md

 4. Performance

 &emsp;&emsp; - Performance area displays available data about performance measurements of AS Java (e.g. communication to external services)

+## Explaining the Concept of Monitoring Tools in SAP Solution Manager

+- MAI = Monitoring and Alerting Infrastructure (for Centralized Monitoring)

+- MAI is introduced in SAP Solution Manager

+- Components for SAP Solution Manager:

+1. CA Introscope Adapter (IS Adapter)

+&emsp;&emsp; - Collect performance data and metrics from various components

+2. CA APM Introscope Enterprise Manager (EM)

+&emsp;&emsp; - Serves as central Storage System where all data callected by IS Agents (see nr.
+1) is stored centrally

+3. SAP Solution Manager Diagnostics Agent

+&emsp;&emsp; - Creates connection between SAP Solution Manager and managed system

+&emsp;&emsp; - Collect information from the remote system

+4. SAP Host Agent

+&emsp;&emsp; - Monitors the interaction between the host sustem and OS

+5. Extractor Framework

+&emsp;&emsp; - Processes the information from the connected ABAP systems and from teh CAP APM Introscope Enterprise Manager

+6. ST-PI and ST-A/PI

+&emsp;&emsp; - An interface for the collection and transmission of dat and performance metrics of ABAP components

+### System and Application Monitoring Use Cases

+1. System Monitoring

+&emsp;&emsp; - System Monitoring application provides an overview of the current status of technical systems, including their associated instances, databases and hosts

+&emsp;&emsp; - Based on automated checks in regular time intervals in the Availability, Performance, Exceptions and Configurations

+2. User Experience Monitoring

+&emsp;&emsp; - UXMon (formerly EEM) is a toolbox for evaluating and reporting the availability and performance of your productive systems from a client-side perspective

+3. Interface Monitoring

+&emsp;&emsp; - Monitor various interface technologies within the landscape

+4. Process Integration Monitoring

+&emsp;&emsp; - Unified alert notifications, exceptions and status of PI componets form single-entry point

+5. Business Intelligence Monitoring

+&emsp;&emsp; - Includes status overview for all technical components involved in SAP Business Intelligence Solution

+## Important Information

+- Transaction RZ20: Monitor the database and SAP System

+- Active trace for SQL Statements in the SAP System: Performance Analysis, System trace

+- Using Monitor Browser in NWA: Changes to threshold values, Display monitoring data for Java instances